-Like bleach, hydrogen peroxide can whiten or bleach certain materials.
-Spot test the surface first before covering the whole area of mold.
+Like bleach, hydrogen peroxide can whiten or bleach certain materials, also.
+Spot-test the surface first before covering the whole area of mold.

 Are There Any Essential Oils That Clean Mold?

 There are a wide array of essential oils on the market.
-But there is a handful that can be used to combat mold.
+But there is a handful used to combat mold.
 Here are some below: